Herb

 Plant in well-drained soil in full sun.
 Water deeply but infrequently.
 In zones 7 and colder, grow in a container and bring indoors for winter, or treat as an annual.
 Prune regularly for culinary use and to maintain shape.

-See rosemary in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring rosemary alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring rosemary alongside companion plants.

 Frequently Asked Questions